imjuni/jin-frame/README.md

 # Example

-You can find more [examples directory](https://github.com/imjuni/jin-frame/tree/master/examples).
+You can find more examples in [examples directory](https://github.com/imjuni/jin-frame/tree/master/examples).